AndrewFahlgren/PotionCraftBookmarkOrganizer/Thunderstore/README.md

 # Bookmark Organizer
 A mod that lets you to organize bookmarks into groups!
-Only compatible with Potion Craft v0.5.0 (the current beta)!
+Compatible with Potion Craft v1.0!

 Drag bookmarks into the page cutout to create a bookmark group:
 ![image](https://github.com/AndrewFahlgren/PotionCraftBookmarkOrganizer/blob/master/Images/Bookmark_Organizer_Icon_Alternate.PNG?raw=true)